byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

-#Load and save as Delta, streaming support
+#How to load and save delta
+#How to use delta in streaming applications

 The essence of Delta is a directory in HDFS, it means you can do anything as you want.